Bui-Christopher/wedding-planner/README.md

 - github workflows

 ## TODOS
+#### Below are a list of TODOS to be considered complete
 - HTTP-API/gRPC-DB
     - Improve Logs
+- Production use case
     - DB
         - Connect to managed service (possibly use cql_proxy)
     - NGINX
         - Set up self signed certs
-- Docker
-    - Push images to dockerhub